sauce-archives/help/docs/general-reference/dashboard.md

     <li><a href="#device-settings">Edit Device Settings</a></li>
 </ul>

 <img class="center shadow" src="/img/dashboard/app-dashboard.png">

 <h3 id="tool-access">Access Testing Tools</h3>
 <img class="center shadow" src="/img/dashboard/dashboard-testing.png">

- With only one click you can start testing on the different testing tools.

- Direct access to <a href="/docs/testing-tools/manual-testing/">Manual Testing</a>, <a href="/docs/testing-tools/quality-report/">Quality Report</a>, and <a href="/docs/testing-tools/automation/">Automated Testing</a>.
+ With only one click you can start testing on the different testing tools: <a href="/docs/testing-tools/manual-testing/">Manual Testing</a>, <a href="/docs/testing-tools/quality-report/">Quality Report</a>, and <a href="/docs/general-reference/automation/">Automated Testing</a>.

 <h3 id="issues">Manage Issues</h3>
 All the issues for the respective app are collected in the "Issues" section.
 Manage your issues directly inside TestObject or connect to one of the supported <a href="#issue-tracker">Issue Trackers</a>.